 It is not clear from this article whether the series will be limited to an adaptation of only The Pursuit of Love itself or will contain the stories as well from the other novels in that series Love in a Cold Climate and Don’t Tell Alfred.

-–George Callahan has posted a memorial to Auberon Waugh on the 20th anniversary of the latter’s death in 2001.
-After an entertaining and accurate summary of his early life and career in journalism, Callahan offers a retelling of Auberon’s brief political career in opposition to Jeremy Thorpe, leader of the Liberal Party.
+–George Callaghan has posted a memorial to Auberon Waugh on the 20th anniversary of the latter’s death in 2001.
+After an entertaining and accurate summary of his early life and career in journalism, Callaghan offers a retelling of Auberon’s brief political career in opposition to Jeremy Thorpe, leader of the Liberal Party.
 The article concludes with this:

 One of the perhaps surprising things about [Auberon] Waugh was his anti police attitude.
 In this he was an 18th century Tory.
 He regarded them as bossy boots, nanny staters and incipient totalitarians.
 He loathed a nosey parker and a jobsworth.
 This sort of petty tyrants infuriated him.
 He also made a name for himself as the foremost anti working class journalist.
 He reviled plebeians as uncouth, unlettered, unwashed, uncultured and brutish.
 Waugh despised the urban metropolitan liberal elite no less.